sanadhis/kube-ubuntu-utils/deployment/README.md

 **By reading this, it is assumed that you have already had working Tensorflow before in Kubernetes, so you may familiar with NVIDIA/cuda Driver, NVIDIA-DOCKER Plugin, Shared HostPath of Kubernetes, and Reserving GPU Resources in Kubernetes.**

-The procedure was checked and updated on 11th Dec 2017 Working for tensorflow: 1.4.0-gpu-py3
+The procedure was checked and updated on 11th Dec 2017
+* Working for tensorflow: 1.4.0-gpu-py3
-And the latest version: latest-gpu-py3 (build 9th Dec 2017)
+* Working for the latest version: latest-gpu-py3 (build 9th Dec 2017)
 View available images on official page: [tensorflow](https://hub.docker.com/r/tensorflow/tensorflow/tags/)

 ## Links